 Welcome back friends!
 Today, I’ll take you on the North House Lodge #54 home tour.
 Our Vermont Guest House, or vacation rental / blogger project house.
 Like I mentioned in last week’s Home Tour of the North House #52 side, our 1835 guest house was originally built as a shop on Main Street and converted into a duplex in 1894 when it was moved to Pleasant Street a block away.
 My vision for the North House Lodge is to create an atmosphere that feels warm and inviting for guests.
 A place that becomes part of the experience of staying in New England instead of just a hotel or plain vacation rental.
+We’ve also added a new Vermont rental, just down the street, The Mill Place is coming together beautifully!

 Both sides of the North House Lodge have the same layout.
 I tackled most of the remodeling on this side during one long trip last year, arriving in August and not leaving until mid December.
 Hubby and I traveled back and forth, we weathered a hurricane and a few other crazy events over those months.
 Without a doubt, this was harder to do but the results were spectacular.